menu

 Setting & Lifestyle

-Cashton is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Cashton doesn't have a public transportation system that people use for their commute.

 Demographics

-The percentage of adults in Cashton who are college-educated is close to the national average for all communities of 21.84%: 18.36% of the adults in Cashton have a bachelor's degree or advanced degree.
+In terms of college education, Cashton is nearly on par with the US average for all cities of 21.84%: 18.36% of adults 25 and older in Cashton have a bachelor's degree or advanced degree.

 Cashton is a very ethnically-diverse village.
 The people who call Cashton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cashton residents report their race to be White.
 Cashton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 27.24% of the village’s residents.
 Important ancestries of people in Cashton include German, Norwegian, Czech, Irish, and European.